mnentwig/busbridge3/README.md

 ##### Porting to a different board / device
 Ideally, changing the device in Vivado should be sufficient (the project does not use any LOC-constrained pins).
 It uses the PROG_DONE LED, which is found on most boards (controlled by software via bit 0 of the example design's register 0x12345678)

-### What licenses do I need?
+### Licenses
-* Vivado webpack (no cost)
+* Vivado webpack (no cost) for the FPGA side
-* Visual studio for compilation.
-A free .NET environment e.g. [sharpDevelop](https://sourceforge.net/projects/sharpdevelop/) should work but is untested
+* either Visual Studio or [sharpDevelop](https://sourceforge.net/projects/sharpdevelop/) for compilation of the C# code
 * FTDI's managed .NET wrapper which is [provided by FTDI](https://www.ftdichip.com/Support/SoftwareExamples/CodeExamples/CSharp.htm) as a "free download" (included by the terms of its own license)
 * [FTDI's D2XX drivers](https://www.ftdichip.com/Drivers/D2XX.htm) installed on the machine
-* The interface does NOT require a Digilent JTAG license, as it is completely independent (but it does not interfere either)
+* Note, the interface does NOT require a Digilent JTAG license, as it is completely independent (but it does not interfere either)

 ### How much space does it need?
 After stripping off example features (e.g. BRAM), the required resources are minimal, comparable to a UART.